 I call it a seemingly insignificant meeting because nothing of value tended to occur during the meeting, it was supposed to be an opportunity to give executive management the chance to hear what was really occurring within the group; this rarely occurred.
 Rather it was a painful check-box item during the month that had to happen, the ability of those in attendance to turn it into a positive experience was limited by the autocratic management style of the executive team.

 As the meeting started (late) we began to go over deep dive topics that were meant to bring attention to different positive and negative project trends within the group.
 Rarely would we get past the first couple of slides.
 We would jump from one trivial topic to the next, ultimately the meetings were an ineffective use of time.
-The attitude was corrosive and intimating, management was fearful of the executive team and spent the majority of the meeting either silent or practicing the art of saying as little as humanly possible (unfortunately, often a very good idea).
+The attitude was corrosive and intimidating, management was fearful of the executive team and spent the majority of the meeting either silent or practicing the art of saying as little as humanly possible (unfortunately, often a very good idea).

 The proper definition of a word or phase, a status request meant to catch a subordinate off guard, an update on an item that everyone knew would never get accomplished but seemed to be of special interest to the executive team; rarely did we stay on topic and rarely was a true and transparent report given.
 We had an agenda but the executive team typically had “their” agenda, heaven forbid we allow subordinates to give an accurate and frank report for the month.